void-linux/void-packages/Manual.md

 dependencies to the root directory, and only checks if a binary package is available in repositories.

+- `R-cran` For packages that are available on The Comprehensive R Archive Network (CRAN).
+The build style requires the `pkgname` to start with `R-cran-` and any dashes (`-`) in the CRAN-given version to be replaced with the character `r` in the `version` variable.
+The `distfiles` location will automatically be set as well as the package made to depend on `R`.

 - `ruby-module` For packages that are ruby modules and are installable via `ruby install.rb`.
 Additional install arguments can be specified via `make_install_args`.